 2) Where the anchor model is fully inferred on the network.

-3) Where the anchor model is split between the device and the network for at least the first layers of the model to meet the privacy requirements as described in 10.X.1.
+3) Where the anchor model is split between the device and the network for at least the first layers of the model to meet the privacy requirements as described in clause 5.3.2.